 Subaru covers any seat belt that fails to function correctly during normal use for the life of the vehicle.
 Cosmetic issues such as color fading are not part of the warranty.

-What Doesn’t The Subaru Warranty Cover?
+What Does Subaru Warranty Not Cover?

 - Deterioration: Cosmetic concerns and routine maintenance aren’t covered.